North Carolina Central University Blog

 What Students Learn In a Health Care Administration Program

-Health care administration undergraduate programs focus on the foundational elements of health care operations and systems.
-The key concepts and theories examined within a program include the following:
+Undergraduate health care administration programs focus on the foundational elements of health care operations and systems.
+The key concepts and theories examined within a program include:

 • Leadership strategies within health care administration

-• Achieving financial stability within a health care facility
+• Achieving financial stability for health care facilities

 • Ethical codes and legal considerations in health care